tolani007/BrilliantEigentikiData2025/README.md

-# Year in Review - Brilliant.org Learning Journey
+# BrilliantEigentikiData2025 - Year in Review

 An animated, interactive year-in-review presentation that transforms your Brilliant.org learning data into a beautiful, engaging visualization.
-Styled after Brilliant and Duolingo apps with smooth animations, colorful design, and comprehensive statistics.
+Styled after Brilliant and Duolingo apps with smooth animations, liquid glass design, dark mode, and comprehensive statistics.

+## 🌐 Live Demo

+**View the live deployment:** [Deploy on Vercel](https://vercel.com) | [Deploy on Netlify](https://netlify.com)

+*Note: After pushing to GitHub, you can deploy using the buttons below or follow the deployment instructions.*

 ## 🎯 Overview